Restore your silhouette with a Tummy Tuck!

-A tummy tuck is best suited to women and men who are in relatively good shape, but have loose abdominal skin and/or abdominal fat that won't respond to dieting or exercise.
+It is best suited to women and men who are in relatively good shape but have loose abdominal skin and/or abdominal fat that won’t respond to dieting or exercise.

 If you have borne several children, your abdominal muscles and skin may have been stretched beyond the point where they can return to normal.
-A tummy tuck can be the answer to getting your pre-pregnancy tummy back.
+It can be the answer to getting your pre-pregnancy tummy back.

 Who is a good candidate for a tummy tuck?

 You may be a good candidate for a tummy tuck if you have:

 - An abdomen that protrudes and is out of proportion to the rest of your body